dsanz/branch-feature-reporter/readme.md

  # queries returning tickets we want to check for existence in the source history
  # note how profile is used as a property suffix
+ jira.query.echo=filter = "Components | LPS-Lima"
+ jira.query.lima=filter = "Components | LPS-Lima"

+ # if present, the value of this property will be added to all profile queries
- jira.query.echo=filter = "Components | LPS-Lima" and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story) jira.query.lima=filter = "Components | LPS-Lima" and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story)
+ jira.common.query.prefix=and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story)

  ###############################
  # source code